GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 After the first 3 meetings, followed by a break, we had online Zoom meetings for 2 months.
 Beginning in August, our meetings include both Zoom and in-person involvement.

-**August 5** - combination Zoom and in-person, sharing of From My Heart project pieces.
+**August 5** - combination Zoom and in-person, sharing of From My Heart project pieces, plus announcements about plans for the next 6 months.

 The next six months will involve making and playing with lettering in Stash Fan Books.